curl/everything-curl/cmdline-options.md

-… will make curl only use 'I' as a user-agent string, and the following strings, 'am', your, etc will instead all be treated as separate URLs since they don't start with `-` to indicate that they're options and curl only ever handles options and URLs.
+… will make curl only use 'I' as a user-agent string, and the following strings, 'am', your, etc will instead all be treated as separate URLs since they do not start with `-` to indicate that they are options and curl only ever handles options and URLs.

-To make the string itself contain double quotes, which is common when you for example want to send a string of JSON to the server, you may need to use single quotes (except on Windows, where single quotes doesn't work the same way).
+To make the string itself contain double quotes, which is common when you for example want to send a string of JSON to the server, you may need to use single quotes (except on Windows, where single quotes does not work the same way).
 Send the JSON string `{ "name": "Darth" }`:

     curl -d '{ "name": "Darth" }' http://example.com

-Or if you want to avoid the single quote thing, you may prefer to send the data to curl via a file, which then doesn't need the extra quoting.
+Or if you want to avoid the single quote thing, you may prefer to send the data to curl via a file, which then does not need the extra quoting.
 Assuming we call the file 'json' that contains the above mentioned data:

     curl -d @json http://example.com